tangingw/python_sqlite3/README.md

-# python_sqlite3
+# Remote SQLITE3 Server and Client
 This is sqlite3 remote server and client, written in python

-Manual:
+Server side:
-  1. Edit the db_server.ini by inserting IP, port and path for sqlite3 DB file
+  1. Edit the db_server.ini by inserting IP, port, path and password for sqlite3 DB file.
   2. Run the server:

      ```